Looking at how to make a sewing machine mat with pockets?

 This is going to be the trickiest part of our how to make a sewing machine mat with pockets tutorial.

-Tip: Never start a bias binding on a corner, always start on a long edge as you can then give yourself room to navigate the corner to create a mitered corner.
+Tip: Never start a bias binding on a corner, always start on a long edge as you can then give yourself room to navigate the corner to create a mitred corner.

 Continue pinning the binding along the length.
 Sew the binding on following the ditch you created with the bias mouse.
 When you come to a corner stop 1/4 inch from the edge, leave the needle in and lift the foot.